zhaofengli/2048-arduino/README.md

 you directly to the adjustment mode.

-If you have `enableGameSave` set to 1, the game is automatically saved every time you reach a larger tile above 256.
+If you have `enableGameSave` set to 1, the game is automatically saved every time you reach a larger tile above 256 (adjustable in `saveThreshold`).
 To restore your game, enter the debug mode and press right.

 ## Problems
 ### The LCD screen is completely blank.